The single most common sales question we get at Balto is “Where should we focus our coaching energy?”

 This makes intuitive sense – first impressions are crucial – but it also has to do with a fact that is so obvious it’s easy to forget.

 By definition, the beginning of a call happens on the highest frequency of calls.
-As a result, improving call introductions usually has an ROI far and above any other focus area.
+As a result, sales coaching aimed at improving call introductions usually has an ROI far and above any other focus area.

 Here’s a Hypothetical Sales Coaching Scenario: